arashnm80/arashnm80.github.io/quotes.md

 > Any change is a mean to produce energy.

 > Marketing is like sex, only losers pay for it.

+> I always want it to be a project that, if successful, will make the rest of my career look like a footnote.

 > Am I ashamed becuase I'm not who I want to be or because I'm not what society says I have to be?